Football Pro Set Formation

 The 4-3 defense works best at wreaking havoc on this zone block scheme by collaborating between the middle linebacker and the nose guard.
 Essentially, the nose fills a gap in the weak side while the middle linebacker plays directly in front of the center.
 This takes away the inside run by forcing the center to over commit to the block, allowing the middle linebacker to slip into either gap.

-The direction the Mike goes is determined by the first step taken by the center after the snap.
-This is referred to as a belly key.
-This very simplistic strategy takes away most inside run plays, and beyond this stopping the rest of the run game relies only on a couple of disciplined ends and outside linebackers who read the ball and the offensive linemen.
+The direction the middle linebacker goes is determined by the first step taken by the center after the snap.
+This strategy takes away most inside run plays, and helps stop the rest of the run game by relying only on a couple of disciplined ends and outside linebackers who read the ball and the offensive linemen.
 A good end will stay home in anticipation of a counter, and linebackers who are keen on iso plays will move up to fill the hole before the lead blocker makes it to the line of scrimmage.

 Once the run game is shut down, so is the pro set offense for the most part.
 Like most two running back formations, a pro set sacrifices a diverse pass game for a strong run game.
 This means that once the run game fails, it’s time to change formation.